 - the pink is the exactly color of our tee shirt

-- it’s got a collar that can be worn with the plaid shirts underneath it, or on it’s own,
+- it’s got a neckline that can be worn with the plaid shirts underneath it, or on it’s own,

 - and I felt like someone who loves pattern and structure might appreciate beautiful cables on a sweater!

 One garment left – let’s find the other accent color!
 This is what I think of as a “stand-alone” garment; you can’t really layer it easily, so the range of ways in which it can worn is relatively limited.
 That said, pretty much any wardrobe is going to include a couple of these pieces.
 This sweater appealed to me because of the contrast between the heavy, warm structure of it and the softly feminine color.
 And more cables!